 Awardees also join a collaborative network of outstanding educators who serve as models for their colleagues, inspiration to their communities and leaders in the improvement of math and science education.
 Since 1983, more than 4,700 teachers have been recognized for their contributions in the classroom and to their profession.

 Students in Delara Sharma’s 2016 5th grade class at Piñon Elementary investigated the claim, “when salt dissolves in water, the salt is gone.”
-They measure the mass of a saltwater solution compared to the mass of plain water, then discuss their recorded data and conclusions.
+They measure the mass of a saltwater solution compared to the mass of plain water, then discuss their recorded data and conclusions using the FOSS Mixtures and Solutions module.
 (Photo: Courtesy of LANL Foundation, Andrea Multari)

 The teacher recognition process begins with a nomination, followed by a rigorous application that includes written submissions, videos and classroom evaluations.
 Each nominee must prove mastery of grade-appropriate content, implementation of effective instructional methods, use of student assessments to evaluate and improve learning, reflective practice with self-improvement strategies and leadership in education outside the classroom.